-As for leasing, income from rentals amounted to HK\$114,911,000, climbing by approximately 5% over that of last year.
+Leasing remained stable during the year with income from rentals totaling HK\$118,423,000, representing a rise of approximately 3% over that of last year.

-Rental income generated by the Goldlion Digital Network Centre in Tianhe, Guangzhou, also rose by approximately 3%.
-Owing to increased supply of office spaces in the city and market uncertainties in the early months, there was no significant increase in rentals for new leases entered into during the year, resulting in a leveling in rental income.
-Occupancy remained to be around 90%.
+In Guangzhou, the rental income generated by the Goldlion Digital Network Centre in Tianhe rose by about 3%.
+Owing to increased supply of office spaces in the city, especially in and around the Zhujiang New Town, there was no significant increase in rentals for new leases entered into during the year.
+As a result, rental income stabilized and overall occupancy stood at the level of 90% for the year.
+Following the expiration of the leases of the top two floors of the building by the second half of the year, the Group decided to reserve the top floor for its own use while continuing to offer the other one for lease.